Titchfield: Titchfield Abbey

 Premonstratensian canons founded Titchfield Abbey in 1222.
 Henry VIII dissolved the abbey in the 16th century, giving the property to a favoured politician, Thomas Wriothesley who turned it into "Place House" and took the title Earl of Southampton.
 Wriothesley's heirs, including the Duke of Portland and the Duke of Beaufort lived at Place House until 1742 at which point the estate was sold to the Delmé family.
 They lived there for another forty years until, in 1781, a decision was made to abandon the mansion.

 Much of the buildings were deliberately demolished to create a romantic ruin.
 When this happened local people took stone from the abbey for their homes; evidence can be seen in walls and foundations of older houses in Titchfield village.
 Much, though, is inside the buildings; in The Bugle Hotel in Titchfield, for example, one can see a big fireplace that was salvaged from the ruins.
 The remains of Titchfield Abbey and Place House are now administered by English Heritage.

+Titchfield Tithe Barn

+Also known as Titchfield Abbey Barn is an aisled barn whose timbers date to 1408-09.